Remove jobs from the line printer spooling queue

 since there are race conditions possible in the update of the lock file,

-the currently active job may be incorrectly identified.
+the currently active job might be incorrectly identified.

 ERROR Messages: `Permission denied' if the user tries to remove files other than their own.